Visheshbhatia69/Textbased-Connect4/README.md

 * Horizontal, vertical, and diagonal win detection
 * Tie detection when the board is full
 * Move-by-move history stored during the game
-* Automatic CSV export of all moves with timestamp
+* Automatic CSV logging in both modes
-* Fully interactive GUI interface using Tkinter
+* Player name validation in GUI
 * No external dependencies (uses only Python standard library)

 # Project Structure (as of LAST PUSH)